-Notice is hereby given that the City of Menlo Park will be the lead agency and will prepare a Subsequent Environmental Impact Report (EIR) for the City of Menlo Park 6th Cycle Housing Element Update; Safety Element Update; and a new Environmental Justice Element for the City's General Plan (collectively referred herein as "the Project") in compliance with the requirements of the California Environmental Quality Act (CEQA).
-The EIR will be a Subsequent EIR to the City's 2016 General Plan EIR (State Clearinghouse Number 2015062054).
+Notice is hereby given that the City of Menlo Park (City), as the lead agency has prepared a Draft Subsequent Environmental Impact Report (SEIR) for the City of Menlo Park 6th Cycle Housing Element Update; Safety Element Update; and a new Environmental Justice Element for the City's General Plan (collectively referred herein as "the Project") in compliance with the requirements of the California Environmental Quality Act (CEQA).
+The SEIR is a Subsequent EIR to the City's 2016 General Plan EIR (State Clearinghouse Number 2015062054).